Homeland Security

 Summary

-We support efforts to combat both foreign and domestic terrorists based on a realistic evaluation of the risks and the benefits.
+• Efforts to combat both foreign and domestic terrorists based on a realistic evaluation of the risks, costs, and impacts on civil liberties

 If you have already made up your mind, then scroll to the bottom of the page and take the poll to let us know how you feel.
 If you need to hear more, please read the background section below.